-Based on the additional information regarding the characterization of material in the building and the related legal requirements, additional cleaning and deconstruction work, resources, and services are needed, including added remediation and mitigation measures, additional construction management, additional legal services, additional environmental consulting services, and enhanced integrity monitoring.
+After acquiring the building on August 31, 2004, LMDC entered into contracts to clean and deconstruct the building.
+Based on the additional information regarding the characterization of material in the building and the related legal requirements, it was determined that additional cleaning and deconstruction work, resources, and services were needed starting in 2005 with the commencement of gross cleaning, including added remediation and mitigation measures, additional construction management, additional legal services, additional environmental consulting services, and enhanced integrity monitoring.
+As a result, a first amendment of Partial Action Plan 7 was prepared by LMDC and approved by HUD in June 2005 allocating an additional \$43,039,780 and increasing the total allocation to \$207,117,180.